Raigyo/unity-3d-game-forest/Readme.md

 It's also in this script that I cound the cans grabbed.
 I can define if all the cans have been picked up.
 It could be managed in another script, but It was  the easiest way for me to avoid to increase the score if the player would click several times...
 The rubbish are children of a GameObject (used like a kind of folder).
 I don't have to specify how many GO there are in it because I count them in the script.
 BTW It's divided by 2 because each prefab has two GO, the rubbish and its icon (for the minimap)...

+#### 3.2.3 Script: GrabObject.cs

-**Script: GrabObject.cs - // GrabObject: animation / sound / set the object unactive**
+// GrabObject: animation / sound / set the object unactive

 Script used to grap the object following a guide put on the FPSPlayer component.